fauzanlbs/retro-hijri-converter/README.md

 - You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/)
 - You have a Windows/Linux/Mac machine.

-## Installing Retro Calendar Converter
+## Installing Retro Hijri Converter

 To install Retro Hijri Converter, follow these steps: